-Patients were discharged from the hospital subsequent to undergoing a stroke workup, receiving initial treatment, experiencing symptom amelioration, and having life-threatening complications resolved.
+Patients discharged from the hospital were subsequent to undergoing a stroke workup, receiving treatment. experiencing initial symptom amelioration, having life-threatening and complications resolved.
 Upon discharge, patients were excluded from our study, and their treatment continued with antiplatelet agents, with rehabilitation processes being facilitated in other medical centers.